NEU-SNS/intl-iot/model/README.md

 - `num_pkt` - the number of packets in the input pcap file.
 - `state` - the predicted state that the device was in when the pcap file was created.
 - `device` - the device name that the data in the pcap file was recorded on.

+For more information about the files and directories in this section, see [model_details.md](model_details.md).